EN

 Travel is low-impact and ethical — there is no baiting, no disturbance, and no staged encounters.
 Remote camping, off-road travel, and long days in the field take the group far beyond standard Gobi routes, into landscapes rarely visited even within Mongolia.

-This is not a conventional tour.
+This is not a conventional Mongolia tour.
 It is a true wilderness expedition into one of Asia’s last untouched regions.

 Gobi Wildlife Highlights